 With the skysphere concept, Audi believes they can offer the comfort expected of

-CNN, Audi brand head Henrik Wenders said, "the skysphere aims to provide a beautiful driving experience for those who choose to operate it manually."
+, Audi brand head Henrik Wenders said, "the skysphere aims to provide a beautiful driving experience for those who choose to operate it manually."

 Audi has long boasted about the power and performance of its cars, and many of its customers are driving enthusiasts.
 With this in mind, the skysphere’s driveability is very important to their brand.

 In human driving mode, the skysphere is essentially a race car.
 The lightweight of the frame, short wheelbase, low suspension, and rear-wheel drive ensures great steering and cornering grip at high speeds.

 In a nod to sportscars of a bygone era, Audi has hidden a storage compartment behind the steering wheel containing a pair of leather driving gloves.

 While these details have impressed driving enthusiasts, it is the skysphere’s ability to change shape when put into self-driving mode that has created the most buzz.

 , you will have to look elsewhere.
 At least for the next several years.

 The Audi skysphere is amazing, but it is just a concept car, meaning much of the self-driving technology is yet to be developed.